 Piya Mayenin: Piya is a solicitor, a writer, an artist and a women’s rights activist who worked with and for minority women.
 She has helped many women achieve settlement on the Domestic Violence route and many women achieve discretionary leave through International laws.
 She is a compassionate peoples’ person.
 Further details is here

-Pushpita Gupta: Pushpita Gupta is the convenor of Secular Bangladesh Movement, UK and a human rights activist, working to promote harmony within and beyond the community in London.
+Pushpita Gupta: Pushpita Gupta is the convenor of Campaign for Religious Minorities and Secular Bangladesh Movement, UK.
+She is a human rights activist, working to promote harmony within and beyond the community in London.

-Rumana Hashem: Rumana is a transnational feminist, an environmentalist and women’s rights campaigner working with community women in London.
+Rumana Hashem: Rumana is a transnational feminist, an environmentalist and a women’s rights campaigner working with Bangladeshi community women in London.
 Trained as a political sociologist, she is working on migration and refugee studies with a focus on gender and ethnicity.
-Rumana is the founder of community women’s blog.
+Rumana is the founder of Community Women’s blog and the convenor of Community Women Against Abuse.
 Further details on Rumana’s work experience can be found here.

 Sinthia Arefin : Sinthia is a migrant art student, secularist women’s advocate and environmental activist.
 She is currently undertaking MA degree in art and media studies at the University of East London.